bseb/Vault-Container/README.md

 # Vault-Container
-Vault running in docker with consul backend
+Vault running in Docker for Mac with consul backend.
+Methods found in this repo will work on non MacOS machines, see caveats where noted.

 ## Running Vault
 ### Vault server